larammerce/docs/8.x/core-concepts/cruds.md

 [[toc]]

-This document reviews how to implement `CRUD` (create, read, update, delete) in the Larammerce platform.
+This document reviews how to implement `CRUD` in the Larammerce platform.
+CRUD is an acronym that stands for `Create`, `Read`, `Update`, and `Delete`.
+These are the four basic operations that a computer program typically performs to work with the data in a database.

 A `ToDoList` project is done step by step to illustrate the operational concepts.

 #### Make migrations

-Larammerce is a schema-first platform.
-So you must create a table for your todos.

-Run the following command in the terminal:
+The Larammerce project is based on Laravel platform, and since Laravel is schema-first, its database schema and table must be created first.
+So run the following command in the terminal:

 ```bash
 php artisan make:migration create_todos_table
 ```

-Insert these codes in the path `/larammerce/database/migrations/[some_numbers]_create_todos_table.php`:
+After running this code, a file named `<a_date>_create_todos_table.php` will be created in the path `/larammerce/database/migrations/`.
+To add some columns like `subject` and `status` to the `todos_table`, insert the following codes into this file:

 ```php{7,8}
 <?php